What makes our Storytelling Festival so special?

 10. And finally

-If you’re lucky, you might catch a performance from one of the two storytellers who’ve performed in every festival since it’s foundation in 1989, Seoras Macpherson and David Campbell, who often tell their stories on the sites where the stories occurred; on hill or moor, by the sea, river or loch, continuing an ancient tradition of Celtic storytelling.
-And if you’re inspired by their tales you could always become a storyteller yourself!
+If you’re lucky, you might catch a performance from one of the two storytellers who’ve performed at every festival since its foundation in 1989, Seoras Macpherson and David Campbell, who often tell their stories on the sites where the stories occurred; on hill or moor, by the sea, river or loch, continuing an ancient tradition of Celtic storytelling.
+And if you’re inspired by their tales, you could always become a storyteller yourself!

 Back to Inspiration